Ronaldrc/Discord-OpenAI-Bot/README.md

    <img src= "https://github.com/Ronaldrc/Discord-OpenAI-Bot/assets/107775094/7b75342e-90ff-4f55-93d0-8f138770242f"/>
 </p>

-To use this script, you must modify TWO lines of code: use their OpenAI API token and Discord Bot token.
+To use this script, you must modify **TWO** lines of code for:
+- OpenAI API token
+- Discord Bot token
 Instructions for creating the OpenAI token, creating the discord bot, downloading and running the python script, and final pointers will be discussed in further detail.

 Note: ***Usage of the OpenAI's API may incur costs.***
 Please refer to OpenAI's pricing policy before continuing any further.